Shilahara dynasty: Territorial Extent and Branches

 Each branch functioned semi-independently under the nominal suzerainty of larger empires like the Rashtrakutas and later the Chalukyas.
-Kolhapur eventually became the most dominant, with rulers like Jatiga II asserting near-complete independence.
+Kolhapur brant eventually became the most dominant, with rulers like Jatiga II asserting near-complete independence.

 Religion

 The Shilaharas were Kannada speaking Jains, though early rulers of the Kolhapur and Southern Konkan branches were especially devoted to Jainism.
 Several rulers and queens funded Jain Basadi's, honored Digambara monks, and issued land grants to Jain basadis.
 King Gonka built a Jain Basadi at Kolhapur after being cured of snakebite by a Jain monk.
 Under Bhoja I, the Jain Acharya Maghanandi established a Jain religious center at Rupanarayana Basadi, and royal patronage included kings and queens becoming his disciples.

 kings like Gandaraditya I and Bhoja II, also supported Hinduism But Jain influences remained strong in court circles and temple building.
 Many Jain temples from this era, such as in Kolhapur and Kharepatan, exhibit Chalukyan architectural features fused with Jain iconography.

 Several Jain basadis (temples) were constructed during the Shilahara period, especially in regions such as Kolhapur, Miraj, and North Karnataka.